cliffjsgit/class11-slides/slides.md

 # (1, 2.0) {'third': '3'}
 ```

-You can call the keyword gathering parameter anything you want, but kwargs is a common choice.
-The result is a dictionary that maps keywords to values
+**You can call the keyword gathering parameter anything you want, but kwargs is a common choice.
+The result is a dictionary that maps keywords to values.**

 +++++

-If you have a dictionary of keywords and values, you can use the scatter operator, ** to call a function:
+**If you have a dictionary of keywords and values, you can use the scatter operator, ** to call a function:**

 ```python
 d = dict(x=1, y=2)

 Point(**d)
 # Point(x=1, y=2)
 d = dict(x=1, y=2)